gabriekq/SpringMVC-Api-Mendonca/README.md

 This is a Restful - API that record into a databased, this code also implements the unit test with Junit.
 This project used the follow libs:
-Spring MVC 4
+Spring MVC 4,
-Junit 4
+Junit 4,
-Java 8
+Java 8,
-Maven
+Maven,
-JPA
+JPA,
-Hibernate
+Hibernate,
-MySQL
+MySQL,
-Apache Tomcat 8.0
+Apache Tomcat 8.0,

 The API has the follow methods: http://localhost:8080/Projeto-SpringMVC/pessoas